karthikeyancbm/Industrial-Copper-Modelling/README.md

 4.Consumer Products - 12%: Includes appliances, cookware, and other household goods.
 5.Industrial Machinery - 6%: Used in machinery, heat exchangers, and industrial equipment.

+**Problem Statement**

+The copper industry deals with less complex data related to sales and pricing.The data may suffer from issues of skewness and noisy.
+Due to these challenges,manual predictions of selling price is not optimal and time consuming too.
+A machine learning regression model can address these issues by utilizing advanced techniques such as data normalization, feature scaling, and outlier detection, and leveraging algorithms that are robust to skewed and noisy data.

+Another area where the copper industry faces challenges is in capturing the leads.
+A lead classification model is a system for evaluating and classifying leads based on how likely they are to become a customer.